BadmWe/dspyt-webpage/dspyt/authors/dspytdao.md

 4. Encouraging Diversity and Inclusion: DspytDAO acknowledges the importance of creating opportunities for diverse perspectives and experiences across the Web3 community.
 We actively work towards advocating for increased representation and inclusivity in the tech ecosystem, thereby fostering a more innovative and equitable landscape for all.

-DspytDAO is excited to participate in the Gitcoin Beta round - Web3 Community and Education to continue its commitment to enhancing the Web3 ecosystem.
 Our proven track record and dedication to long-term goals make us an ideal candidate for receiving support as we strive to advance the decentralized era of technology.